Interviews under caution in the medical profession – PACE Interviews

 The overwhelming majority of individuals suspected of having committed a meaningful criminal offence will be formally interviewed under caution by the police or other investigative body, although for most road traffic offences the investigative process is different- see our separate article on road traffic prosecutions.

 The law throughout the United Kingdom is very similar.
-This article concentrates on the law and procedure as it applies in England and Wales.
+This article concentrates on the law and procedure of police interviews of suspects, as it applies in England and Wales.
+Note that if you are a doctor who is being interviewed as a non-suspect, see our separate article: Doctors as Non-Suspects in Police Interviews

 Doctors as Suspects